Commands

 agent-device keyboard dismiss

-• keyboard status (or keyboard get) returns keyboard visibility and best-effort input type classification.
+• keyboard status (or keyboard get) returns keyboard visibility and best-effort input type classification on Android.

 • Works with active sessions and explicit selectors (--platform, --device, --udid, --serial).